twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Checkbox: **ARGS_ARE_XY_VALUES** (version 3.0 until 6.5) – The checkbox was dropped after version 7.0.

 ### Automatic Metrics Wizard (`TAUTOMETRICSFORM`)
 If the program detects it is running the Home Edition, it shows the Professional Edition note (it is hidden if running the Professional Edition).
-Version 10.0 includes three unused features (the features were dropped in version 11.0 & above).

-The third panel changes the advance width with check boxes to center the glyph or set the left side bearing to x=0 and a radio button to use monospaced metrics (it is only active when the Fixed option is selected).
+Version 10.0 includes three unused features which were dropped in version 11.0 & above: The third panel changes the advance width with check boxes to center the glyph or set the left side bearing to x=0 and a radio button to use monospaced metrics (it is only active when the Fixed option is selected).

 ### OpenType Designer: GPOS Kerning Editor Buttons
 All values start with a capital D enclosed in square brackets.
 * **Clear Values** – Sets the value for all kerning pairs to zero.
 Used for monospaced fonts with kerning tables (e.g. *Monospaced Typewriter* by Manfred Klein based on Monospace 821 BT).
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Removes all kerning pairs with a zero value.
-Version 3.0 until 6.5 removes pairs with glyphs that are not mapped to any Unicode character (version 7.0 & above keeps them).
+Version 3.0 until 6.5 (not version 7.0 & above) removes pairs with glyphs that are not mapped to any Unicode character.

 ### OpenType Layout Feature Editor
 * Checkbox: **Debug: VOLT.UseGlyphIds** – Used for fonts with Microsoft VOLT projects.